Autism Empowerment Mission

 The vision we work toward is an inclusive society that accepts and respects all youth and adults on the autism spectrum and empowers each person to reach his or her highest potential.

 Everyone on our Board of Directors is on the autism spectrum or has autistic family members.
 We are proactive autistic allies that believe each one of us is an Ambassador for Acceptance of All Abilities in our home, in our family, in our community, and in the world.

 You will find us collaborating with and supporting other autism and cross-disability related organizations around the world.
-We also work with people, businesses and organizations that are not autism-related to help their members better understand the strengths and challenges in daily life for individuals on the autism spectrum.
+We also work with people, businesses, and organizations that are not autism-related to help their members better understand the strengths and challenges of daily life for individuals on the autism spectrum.

 A Little Autism Empowerment History

 Autism Empowerment co-founded in June 2011 in Vancouver, WA by Karen and John Krejcha, a local family with two children and a parent (Karen) diagnosed on the autism spectrum.

 What distinguishes Autism Empowerment as unique from most local and national autism-related organizations is that we proactively include individuals on the autism spectrum in key staff, program development, and volunteer roles.
 Individuals are encouraged to identify how they choose, whether that be the choice of identity-first language such as Autistic or Aspie or the choice of more neutral or people-first language such as “on the autism spectrum” or “person with autism or person with Asperger’s.”
 Choices are respected.

 Since June 2011, Autism Empowerment has been volunteer-based.
 We have been working to emerge from our grassroots and incubation phase into a period where we will hire staff, strengthen existing programs and continue to build capacity.
 We have increased our budget each year since 2011, and we recently completed a five-year Strategic Plan that we believe will advance us into the next phase of our nonprofit’s organizational development.